 The ZOSI 1080p comes with an eight security camera setup, four dome units, and four bullet units.

-Each of these cameras connects to a single eight-channel DVR receiver that you can fit with a 3.5 inch SATA hard drive of your choosing.
+Each of these surveillance cameras connects to a single eight-channel DVR receiver that you can fit with a 3.5 inch SATA hard drive of your choosing.

 During our research, we noticed many people had trouble using the remote viewing app on Android and iPhone devices.

-- 8 PTZ surveillance cameras included
+- 8 PTZ units included

 - Customizable motion detector alerts